How To Remove Coffee Stains From Clothes

 Here are the most important things to remember when treating coffee stains in your clothes.

-- Read the tag to understand the material.
+- Read the tag to understand the best way to launder your fabric, whether it's cotton, polyester, or another material.

 - Dab the stain immediately with a napkin or paper towel.